altillot/altillot/README.md

 ### About me

-I am a Political Scientist with interests in peace and conflict, sexual violence in armed conflict, international law, and interstate cooperation.
+I am a Political Scientist with interests in peace and conflict, interstate cooperation, and machine learning methods.
 As a researcher, I believe in **the power of mixed-methods approaches**, which can highlight both broader trends vis-a-vis data analyses while also illuminating details on the ground through case studies, interviews, focus groups, and other qualitative approaches.

-To this end, I am currently developing my quantitative skill set via an M.A. in Quantitative Methods in the Social Sciences at Columbia University.
+To this end, I am currently developing my quantitative skill set via an M.A. in Quantitative Methods in the Social Sciences (Data Science focus)at Columbia University.

-I am currently seeking opportunities to contribute these skills after I graduate in May 2022.
-Please contact if you know of a good fit!
+I am  seeking opportunities to contribute these skills after I graduate in May 2022.
+Please contact me if you know of a good fit!

 ### Contact Me